SimLacombe/tp_NGS_Simon/README.md

 ### Src

 - *get_data.sh* : download the fastq data of the SRR samples
-- *get_ref_transcriptome.sh* : download A. thaliana transcriptomes from "https://ics.hutton.ac.uk/atRTD" (ta, gtf)
+- *get_ref_transcriptome.sh* : download A. thaliana transcriptomes from "https://ics.hutton.ac.uk/atRTD"
+    - .ta file = sequences
+    - .gtf file = gene id, transcript id, ...
 - *run_fastqs.sh* : quality analysis of the fastq data with fastqc
 - *run_multiQC.sh* : agregate the fastqc analyses into a single multidata analysis
 - *alevin.sh* : runs the Alevin pipeline to build a cell-gene count matrix.
+      1. Build the Salmon Index of the transcriptome (see Salmon)
+      2. Build the tgmap
-    - See Srivastava & al. 2019 - Genome Biology (https://doi.org/10.1186/s13059-019-1670-y) for the description of the process
+      3. run alevin.
+See Srivastava & al. 2019 - Genome Biology (https://doi.org/10.1186/s13059-019-1670-y) for the description of the process.
+Briefly:
-    - See https://salmon.readthedocs.io/en/latest/alevin.html for the implementation
+        a. knee whitelisting --> identification and collision of the cell barcodes
+        b. transcriptome mapping using the salmon index and the tgmap
+        c.
+UMI deduplication
+        d.
+Per cell gene expression estimation
+        e.
+Second whitelisting

 - *alevinQC.r* : quality check of the alevin data